-As a poet, Jason hopes his words will travel further than his still small voice normally allows.
+As a poet and writer, Jason hopes his words will travel further than his still small voice normally allows.
 He wants you to listen with intention, like a pet bunny at dinnertime.
 He wants you to feel love.

 Jason grew up in Soddy-Daisy, Tennessee, and studied at Guilford College and American University.
-He lives, reads, and writes in Washington, DC.
-His work is recently published in Plainsongs and The Mildred Haun Review.
+He lives, reads, and writes just outside Washington, DC.
+His work is published in Plainsongs and The Mildred Haun Review.

 "Tennessee Mountain Duet,"